Freelance Historical Researcher

 Welcome.
 My name is Scarlett Mansfield and I graduated with a master's degree, specialising in US History, from the University of Oxford in 2017.
 Before that, I graduated with a BA (hons) in History from the University of Warwick.

-Having spent four years studying a variety of history subjects, and three years working in a freelance capacity on several projects, I have acquired a multitude of skills and I am proud to call myself a historian.
+Having spent four years studying a variety of historical subjects, and three years working in a freelance capacity on several projects, I have acquired a multitude of skills and I am proud to call myself a historian.
+Please note, I live in Brixton so am particularly close to any London archives/ the British Library, should you need my support.

 Subject Interest & Experience